1️⃣Architecture Overview

 ProcessBlock()

-that a block was connected by calling_handleBlockMainChainConnectedd()
+that a block was connected by calling _handleBlockMainChainConnectedd()

 _handleBlockMainChainConnectedd()

-updates the mempool usingUpdateAfterConnectBlock()
+updates the mempool using UpdateAfterConnectBlock()

-, which removes transactions from the mempool that have been mined into the blockProcessBlock()
+, which removes transactions from the mempool that have been mined into the block

-again by enqueing aMsgDeSoBlockAccepted
+again by enqueing a MsgDeSoBlockAccepted

-message at the end, triggering a call to_handleBlockAccepted
+message at the end, triggering a call to _handleBlockAccepted

-.This creates an
+This creates an INV

 for the new block that gets relayed to all the peers who will then request it from this node.

-There is one more important thread that a node runs at startup, which is the BitcoinManager thread defined in
+There is one more important thread that a node runs at startup, which is the BitcoinManager thread defined in bitcoin_manager.go

 .
-Like everything else, it has aStart()
+Like everything else, it has a Start()

-function that is kicked off inmain.go
+function that is kicked off in main.go

-(called here.
-It works as follows:It looks for a Bitcoin peer and connects to it through
+It looks for a Bitcoin peer and connects to it through _getBitcoinPeer()

-.It sends the Bitcoin peer a
+It sends the Bitcoin peer a GetHeaders

-and kicks off a single-threaded main loop with its peer here.It downloads headers until it is fully synced with the Bitcoin peer.
+It downloads headers until it is fully synced with the Bitcoin peer.

 All we really need from a Bitcoin node is its header chain.

-The headers are used to validate BitcoinExchange transactions when calling
+The headers are used to validate BitcoinExchange transactions when calling ConnectTransaction()

 .
 A BitcoinExchange transaction is only valid if it has a merkle proof attached to it that has a valid Bitcoin header hash as its root.
 More on this later.